ethereum/go-ethereum/docs/_getting-started/index.md

 eth.sendTransaction({from:"<ADDRESS_0>",to:"<ADDRESS_1>", value: web3.toWei(0.01,"ether")})
 ```

-This action does require signing, so Clef prompts you to approve it, and if you
+This action does require signing the transaction, so Clef prompts you to approve it, and
-do, asks you for the password you are sending the ETH from.
+if you do, asks you for the password you are sending the ETH from.
+If the password is
-If the password is correct, Geth proceeds with the transaction.
+correct, Geth proceeds with the transaction.

 To check, get the account balance of the second account: